Strongly reversible classes in $\mathrm{SL}(n,\mathbb{C})$: Abstract

 \section{Abstract}

-An element of a group is called strongly reversible or strongly real if it can be expressed as a product of two involutions.
-We give a complete count of the strongly reversible elements in ${\SL}(n,\C)$.
+An element of a group is called \textit{strongly reversible} or \textit{strongly real} if it can be expressed as a product of two involutions.
+We provide necessary and sufficient conditions for an element of $\mathrm{SL}(n,\mathbb{C})$ to be a product of two involutions.
+In particular, we classify the strongly reversible conjugacy classes in $\mathrm{SL}(n,\mathbb{C})$.